New South Wales Consolidated Acts

 JURY ACT 1977 - SECT 38

-Person summoned for jury service may be excused before or at trial or inquest
+Person summoned for jury service may be excused at trial or inquest

-38 Person summoned for jury service may be excused before or at trial or inquest
+38 Person summoned for jury service may be excused at trial or inquest

-(5) A court or coroner may require a person to make any request to be excused under subsection (1) (b) on oath.
+(5) A court or coroner may require a person to make any request to be excused under subsection (1) on oath unless the request is made in writing in accordance with subsection (3).

-(6) If a person is excused under subsection (1) (b), the panel and the card relating to that person are to be clearly marked accordingly and the card kept apart from the cards relating to other persons on that panel.
+(6) If a person is excused under subsection (1) or by the sheriff in accordance with section 14 after the issue of the relevant summons, the panel and the card relating to that person are to be clearly marked accordingly and the card kept apart from the cards relating to other persons on that panel.

 (a) direct the person prosecuting for the Crown to inform the jurors on the panel of the nature of the charge and the identity of the accused and of the principal witnesses to be called for the prosecution, and